 Finally, the third option, a shareholder who holds at least 95% of the shares in a public or private limited company, has the possibility to demand that the last remaining shareholders involuntarily transfer their shares.
 The judge shall deny this claim when (a) a minority shareholder will suffer severe material damage due to the transfer despite the compensation he is entitled to, (b) the defendant holds a share which, is connected to special control, or (c) the claimant has waived his right to lodge this request.

 Since October 2012 the “flex-BV” act has entered into force.
-This act will –among many other things- change the buy-out procedure for the benefit of the shareholder who wants to be bought out (forced acquisition) in that sense that an action to be bought out also be brought against the limited itself (meaning the Board), when acts of the limited give reason to do so.
-Furthermore, the “flex-BV” has more flexible rules regarding the pricing at a buy-out and squeeze-out procedure.
+This acthas –among many other things- changed the buy-out procedure for the benefit of the shareholder who wants to be bought out (forced acquisition).
+Furthermore, the flex-BV has more flexible rules regarding the pricing at a buy-out and squeeze-out procedure.
 It is now possible to include a different method of pricing than the one prescribed before by law (valuation by independent experts) directly in the article of association.
 The method of pricing has to be objectively determinable though.
 Only when agreements on pricing are manifestly unreasonable, a judge can set these aside.
 The judge can only marginally review the chosen pricing method.
 As this lenient pricing rule is quite new, time will tell which pricing methods will be considered acceptable and which not.